Ibradeknoni/US-International-Travel-Dashboard-excel/README.md

 * Germany
 * France

-These destinations consistently attracted a significant share of international travellers from the United States.
+These destinations consistently attracted a significant share of international travellers throughout the period analyzed.

 ### Monthly Travel Trends